Cronulla-Sutherland Sharks: 2019

 On 31 July 2019, it was revealed by the Sydney Morning Herald that Cronulla would be moving their home games away from Shark Park for two seasons as part of the club's redevelopment of the Cronulla Leagues Club and Shark Park itself.

 At the end of the 2019 regular season, Cronulla finished 7th on the table with 12 wins and 12 losses and qualified for the finals.
 In the elimination final against Manly, Cronulla lost 28–16 at Brookvale Oval which ended their season.

-2020s

 2020

 Cronulla-Sutherland finished 8th on the table in the 2020 NRL season and qualified for the finals after recovering from a poor start to the year.
-Cronulla were then eliminated in the first week of the finals losing to Canberra 32–20 at GIO Stadium.
+Cronulla were then eliminated in the first week of the finals losing to the Canberra Raiders 32–20 at Canberra Stadium.

 2021

 Cronulla started the 2021 NRL season two wins from their opening five games.
 Following the club's 28–16 loss against the Sydney Roosters, head coach John Morris was terminated from his position and replaced with interim head coach Josh Hannay.
 The club would then go on to lose their next five matches in a row.
 Cronulla then recovered to sit in eighth place with two games remaining of the regular season.
 In the final round of the year, Cronulla-Sutherland lost 28–16 against Melbourne and the Gold Coast leapfrogged them into eighth place after they defeated the New Zealand Warriors.
 Cronulla finished the season in ninth place and missed out on the finals for the first time since 2014.